suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 Then go inside the indy pool docker container  using the command - docker exec -it 351k39691g56 bash

 Now go inside the container 351k39691g56 and run the command - cat /var/lib/indy/sandbox/pool_transactions_genesis
-to get the details information of each validator notes.
+to get the details information of each validator nodes.

+Now open a terminal and copy the information of all the information of validators nodes in to an text editotor that is opened using the command -'code.'. and past all the information into the text editor and save it as pool1.txn that is basically a type of JSON file for communication with the AnonCreds main code.